szayets/E-news-Express-Project/README.md

 ### Conclusion and Business Recommendations

-#### Based on our analysis of the dataset and testing various hypotheses, we found the following:
+#### Based on our analysis of the dataset and testing various hypotheses, I found the following:

 1. Users spend more time on the new landing page compared to the old one.
 2. The new landing page converts more users than the old one.